MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### low.storage.warning

-This is needed to monitor if our app suddenly takes up most of your device storage due to high memory usage by indicating when the device is low on storage
+This is needed to monitor if our app suddenly takes up most of your device storage due to high memory usage by indicating when the device is low on storage.

 The following fields are collected: